muratk5n/thirdwave/en/README.md

 ---

-Hmmmm

-Oct 26: "South Africa identifies new coronavirus variant"

----

-With WHO blessing apparently

-Oct 19: "Scientists in South Africa are working to reverse engineer the Moderna COVID vaccine"

----

 "Concentrated solar power (CSP) watchers are keeping an eye on Spain as the country looks to auction a minimum of 200 MW of capacity before 2022.